Zavy86/tmtru/README.md

 ### Manual

-Get the source code:
-- Composer command `composer require zavy86/tmtru`
-- Clone the repository with `git clone https://github.com/Zavy86/tmtru.git`
-- Download the latest release from https://github.com/Zavy86/tmtru/releases
+Get the source code executing the command `composer create-project zavy86/tmtru` or clone the repository with `git clone https://github.com/Zavy86/tmtru.git` or download the latest release from https://github.com/Zavy86/tmtru/releases.

+Enter the new directory and execute `composer install`.

 Create a new virtual host pointing to the public directory.